-Queensland Health's vectorborne disease notifications are mapped on Councils mapping system and reviewed on a regular basis.
+Queensland Health's vectorborne disease notifications are reviewed on a regular basis.
+Trends and internal Council reporting is conducted monthly comparing data from the previous five years.

 Public Awareness and Community Engagement

 Population level education strategies about dengue prevention are designed to create and maintain awareness and motivation within the community.